audrow/fitbit-goal-setter/DIRECTION.md

 ## Results

 I made good progress on the caching system.
 I almost have all of the data that I need.
 I just need to add the daily steps goals.
 Once I have that, I can save the output to a file.
 I think that I will generate it every time, that seems easier than reading the data in.

 One challenge with my current architecture is that it is quite hard to test the higher level components.
 This is because I have made a functional approach and rely on the functions.
 I could pass in the functions as arguments.
 This motivates that I could have used classes and passed in those classes, aka injecting those dependencies.
 I doubt that I'll have time for this, since it is a larger architectural change.

+## 2021-11-02

+Today I hope to finish up the caching and also to write the manual, if there is time.